pandas-dev/pandas/doc/source/basics.rst

    ts2.reindex(ts.index).fillna(method='ffill')

-Note that this method does not check the order of the index.
+Note that ``reindex`` will raise a ValueError if the index is not monotonic. ``fillna`` will not make any checks on the order of the index.

 .. _basics.drop: